tsaiyenc/Multi-Agent-Styler/README.md

 ├── dreamstyler/       # codes of DreamStyler
 ├── images/            # style images, sample image and prompts from DreamStyler ├── log/               # logs for training (should not be uploaded to GitHub?)
-├── detected_images/   # detected images for style transfer
-├── outputs/           # output images and embeddings ├── local/             # local files (will not be uploaded to GitHub) ├── test/              # test files (will not be uploaded to GitHub)
+├── detected_images/   # style images object detection (bounding-box and cropped images) ├── outputs/           # output images and embeddings ├── local/             # local files (will not be uploaded to GitHub) ├── test/              # test files (will not be uploaded to GitHub)